Patrick Colquhoun: Hanseatic diplomat

 Patrick Colquhoun was appointed as Resident Minister and Consul general to Britain by the Hanseatic cities Hamburg in 1804, and Bremen and Lübeck shortly after in the following as the successor of Henry Heymann, who was also master of the Steelyard (In German: Stalhofmeister).
 Colquhoun was valuable to those cities through the time of their occupation by the French until 1814 since he also provided the indirect communication between Northern Germany and Whitehall, especially in 1808, when the three cities considered their membership in the Confederation of the Rhine.
 His son James Colquhoun was his successor as Consul of the Hanseatic cities in London.

 Criticism

 Marxist historian Peter Linebaugh posits another persona of Colquhoun, i.e., the agent of often violent oppression wholly in the service of an industrialist and property-holding class in the earliest incarnation of socio-economic warfare in the Atlantic economy.
 The capitalist, investor regime needed a laboring under-class in thrall to subsistence wages to maximize profits.
 And, as farming the Commons had been denied them, the increasingly desperate worker was feared by those keepers of the status quo.
+In 1806, in his A treatise on indigence (pp. 7-8), Colquhoun had written:

+Colquhoun was not immune to criticism from his contemporaries.
+Observations on a late Publication: intituled, A treatise on the police of the metropolis, for instance, published in 1800, criticised Colquhoun for fearmongering about the extent of crime in London, suggesting that doing so was "dangerous" because it tended "to produce innovations that were not merely useless, but that which may prove prenicious to the public body, and be paritularly grevious to individuals"; and that some of Colquhoun's "remedies ... are of a suspicious character, and ought to be treated with rigid scrutiny, lest in the adoption of them, real evils may be experienced while attempting to get rid of imaginary or trivial ones."